CertusGroup/cerdo/docs/source/index.md

 ### Sharing and Contribution

 This project is by data professionals for data professionals at all levels.
 As a result, we definitely want to keep improving the framework's content for the broadest community use possible.
-Please share and refer to the contributor's guide in the Wiki for how to submit updates to cerDO.
+Please share and refer to the contributor's guide for how to submit updates to cerDO.

 ### License